dbmi-bgm/higlass-cohort/README.md

 ## GeneList track

 The GeneList track displays gene-level information from a VCF file along the genomic coordinate system.
 The data that is displayed is loaded from the INFO field of the VCF file.
-Which values are loaded the VCF and displayed is controlled in the track configuration (example below).
+Which values are loaded the VCF and displayed is controlled in the track configuration/options (example below).

 ![image](https://github.com/dbmi-bgm/higlass-cohort/assets/53857412/b4081379-1987-4527-ba92-4fd6aafa8a7b)